 A World War II airman's "piloting skill" helped save 7 soldiers from a crash in 1944.
 His remains have now been identified.

-The remains of a United States Air Force pilot have been identified almost 80 years after he heled save the lives of seven airmen during World War II, officials announced this week.
+The remains of a United States Air Force pilot have been identified almost 80 years after he helped save the lives of seven airmen during World War II, officials announced this week.

 Lt.
 William B. Montgomery, a 24-year-old from Ford City, Pennsylvania, died in the summer of 1944, according to the Defense POW/MIA Accounting Agency, a branch of the U.S. Department of Defense that focuses specifically on recovering missing American military personnel.
 DPAA confirmed in a news release that Montgomery was accounted for in January, nearly eight decades after investigators declared his body non-recoverable while conducting land surveys in the years that followed the war.